JazaB123/Jarred-Boere/README.md

 ## About Me
 Hi!
-I'm Jarred Boere, a passionate software developer with experience in full-stack development, machine learning, and web development.
+I'm Jarred, a passionate software developer with experience in full-stack development, machine learning, and web development.
 I enjoy solving challenging problems and continuously learning new technologies.
 I am an MSc Cognitive Systems master's student at the
 University of Potsdam, focusing on Machine Learning, Artificial Intelligence and Natural Language Processing (NLP).